 Daniel joined Watsi on March 12th, 2013.
 Four years ago, Daniel became the 2430th member to automatically support a new Watsi patient every month.
-Since then, 3,520 more people have become monthly donors!
-Daniel's most recent donation traveled 8,100 miles to support Violah, a greengrocer from Kenya, to fund surgery that will repair her fractured hand.
+Since then, 3,996 more people have become monthly donors!
+Daniel's most recent donation traveled 8,100 miles to support Jayden, a baby from kenya from Kenya, to fund surgery to treat his hypospadias.

 Daniel has funded healthcare for 70 patients in 14 countries.

 Jayden is a baby from Kenya.
 He is a twin child.
 Jayden’s father unfortunately suffered a stroke and is currently hospitalized.
 His mother owns a small shop, but due to their difficult financial state, they are unable to afford Jayden's medical care.
 Jayden was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Jayden is scheduled to undergo corrective surgery on August 18th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $735 to cover the total cost of his procedure and care.
 Jayden’s mother says, “I will be relieved and happy when my son gets treated.”